A Typical Day at Creative Minds

 Please make sure your child has:

 - extra clothes (since puddles are so much fun!)

-Sound-to-Symbol Praxis is based on the belief that singing in the form of social play enhances children’s learning and provides a context for attaining respectful, attentive, social behaviours.
+Song Study is based on the belief that singing, in the form of social play, enhances children’s learning and provides a context for attaining respectful, attentive, social behaviours.

 Repeating the songs and games over time, while at the same time re-directing the auditory focus of the players and diversifying the focus of the games, provides the oral language structure for children for moving from sound to symbol, both iconic and written.
 Singing uses a different brain function and children with language delays often find singing enjoyable.

 Careful and appropriate assessments of children’s abilities are completed on an ongoing basis.
 Assessment and evaluation takes place with the belief that children progress at their own rate and sequence.
 With parental permission we will take the proper steps if other professionals need to be contacted to help determine if an exhibited behaviour is in need of extended support.

 “The variety of educational and fun activities at Creative Minds is great – but what I like best is the nurturing and constant attention the kids receive from the staff.
 They are greeted with smiles every day.
 I credit them with teaching my child social skills and preparing her for kindergarten.
 Their program introduces children to a vast array of knowledge through fun, games and interactive events.
 It is the best learning facility for early childhood development.”